ivarcode/schackmatt/README.md

 ## [Changelog](https://github.com/ivarcode/schackmatt/blob/develop/CHANGELOG.md)

 Contains information about each version of the code.
-The last commit before the version bump gets written to `CHANGELOG.md`.

 ## To bump package version